john123zerg/Room_recon/doc/readme.md

 **Steps:**
 1. **Segmentation**
-   • Grounded-SAM / RAM
+   • Grounded-SAM / RAM (Optional - extract the tags -> for new examples)
 2. **Object Tracking**
-   • Across views or time
+   • GroundingDino
 3. **Object Reconstruction**
-   • Instance-level 3D mesh / Gaussian group
+   • Instance-level 3D mesh -> TRELLIS
 4. **Mesh Alignment**
-   • Top-down layout or VR axis alignment
+   • Load the ply file into a mesh